AmmarAS03/assignment2-pbp/todolist/README.md

  Assignment 5 (6 OCTOBER 2022)
  1. What is the difference between Inline, Internal, and External CSS?
 What are the advantages and disadvantages of each style?

  a.
 Internal CSS
  > The internal CSS code is placed inside the <head> section of the page.
 Class and ID can be used to refer to CSS code, but will only be active on that page.
 CSS styles installed with this method will be downloaded every time the page is called, so this will increase the access speed.
 However, there are cases where using internal stylesheets is useful.
 One example is to send a page template to someone – since everything can be seen on one page, it's easier to preview.

  CSS internal benefits:
  >Changes only occur on 1 page

  >Class and ID can be used by internal stylesheet

  >There is no need to upload multiple files because HTML and CSS can be used in the same file.

 Disadvantages of using Internal CSS:
  >Increase website access time

-> Changes only occur on one page
+ >Changes only occur on one page

- > not efficient when you want to use the same CSS across multiple files.
+ >not efficient when you want to use the same CSS across multiple files.

 b.
+External CSS
-One of the most convenient ways to add CSS to your website is by linking it to an external .CSS file.
+>One of the most convenient ways to add CSS to your website is by linking it to an external .CSS file.
 That way, any changes you make to the CSS file will appear on your website as a whole.
 External CSS files are usually placed after the <head> section of the page

 Benefits of external CSS:

-The HTML file size is smaller and the structure is neater Faster loading speed
+>The HTML file size is smaller and the structure is neater

+>Faster loading speed

-The same CSS file can be used on multiple pages.
+>The same CSS file can be used on multiple pages.

 Disadvantages of external CSS:

-The page does not appear completely until the CSS file has been called.
+>The page does not appear completely until the CSS file has been called.

 c.
+Inline CSS
-Inline CSS is used for certain HTML tags.
+     >Inline CSS is used for certain HTML tags.
 The <style> attribute is used to style certain HTML tags.
 This method is not recommended, because each HTML tag must be styled in its own way.
 You will find it more difficult to set up your website if you only use inline CSS.
 However, in some situations inline CSS can be useful.
 For example, when you don't have access to a CSS file or have to change the style for only one element.

 2. Describe the HTML5 tags that you know.
  <a>	Defines a hyperlink.
  <body>	Defines the document's body.
  <br>	Produces a single line break.